Extinguishing the feeling of perpetual fire burning in your stomach.

 The symptoms typically happen because of these contents irritating the food pipe.
 And the long term sequel if left untreated can lead to erosion and ultimately to Barrett’s oesophagus.

-- Poor diet: Most of our diets are heavy on simple carbohydrates, unhealthy fats, processed food and have foods which your body can be sensitive to like gluten and dairy.
+- Poor diet: Most of our diets are heavy on simple carbohydrates, unhealthy fats, processed food and have foods that your body can be sensitive to like gluten and dairy.
 They can cause irritation/ inflammation to your stomach and can lead to this reflux, hence all those symptoms.

 - Obesity: There is a direct correlation between obesity and reflux symptoms.
 But, like everything else it’s not an absolute cause; I have seen several people who have normal weight still suffer from these symptoms on a regular basis.